 Warbler family (Parulidae)

-Medium-sized warbler, 4 ½” long.
-Bright yellow throat, breast, and belly; olive-green back; bold yellow “spectacles”.
-Male (shown in image) – black on crown, under eye area, and on sides of neck.
-Female (not shown) – no black on head.
+Bright yellow throat, breast, and belly; olive-green back; bold yellow “spectacles.”
+Male has black on crown, under eye area, and on sides of neck.
+Female has less black on head.

 Mature deciduous forest with dense understory vegetation.